AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 Lists of his errors are given by Methodius, Pamphilus and Eusebius, Marcellus, Eustathius and Jerome, but Universalism is not named by one of his opponents.
-Fancy a list of Ballou\'s errors and his Universalism omitted; Hippolytus (AD 320) names thirty-two known heresies, but Universalism is not mentioned as among them.
-Epiphanius, \"the hammer of heretics,\" describes eighty heresies, but he does not mention universal salvation, though Gregory of Nyssa, an outspoken Universalist, was, at the time he wrote, the most conspicuous figure in Christendom
+Fancy a list of Ballou\'s errors and his Universalism omitted; Hippolytus (320) names thirty-two known heresies, but Universalism is not mentioned as among them.
+Epiphanius, "the hammer of heretics," describes eighty heresies, but he does not mention universal salvation, though Gregory of Nyssa, an outspoken Universalist, was, at the time he wrote, the most conspicuous figure in Christendom.

 \(30\) Justinian, a half-pagan emperor, who attempted to have Universalism officially condemned, lived in the most corrupt epoch of the Christian centuries.
 He closed the theological schools and demanded the condemnation of Universalism by law; but the doctrine was so prevalent in the church that the council refused to obey his edict to suppress it.
-Lecky says the age of Justinian was \"the worst form civilization has assumed.\"
+Lecky says the age of Justinian was "the worst form civilization has assumed."

 \(31\) The first clear and definite statement of human destiny by any Christian writer after the days of the Apostles, includes universal